microsoft/FluidFramework/docs/content/docs/start/react-tutorial.md

 Add the following helper function to the file below the `import` statements.
 Note the following about this code:

-- Every [container](https://fluidframework.com/docs/glossary/#container) must have a unique ID.
+- Every [Fluid container][] must have a unique ID.
 For the ID, this application will use a truncated version of the UNIX epoch time when the container is first created.
 - The ID is stored in the `window.location.hash` property.
 - The function is called in a useEffect hook that you create in a later step, so it is called every time the application (re)renders.